Audio Visual Requirements:

-Brad should be easy to see and hear.
+Note: The main idea is that Brad must be easy to see and hear.
 Excellent sound and lighting will help you to the get the most “Bang for your Buck.”
-It is nearly this simple: the better the lights and sound, the better the program.
-These details can — and will — make the difference between a standing ovation and a complete flop.
-Please call us if you have any questions, or if there is anything we can do to help make this event a success.
+It’s simple: the better the lights and sound, the better the program.
+These details can make the difference between a standing ovation or a mediocre audience response.
+We are here to help—call us if you have any questions, or if there is anything we can do to help make this event a success.

 *Location of Technology

-Much of what Brad does is visual.
-Light the stage well so they can see his face VERY clearly.
-General banquet room lights sometimes are sufficient, though it is worth it to bring in separate lights if the room is dingy or dim.
+*Lights: Much of what Brad does is visual.
+Lighting the stage well so the audience can see his face VERY clearly is money well spent.
+General banquet room lights are often sufficient, but bringing in separate lights if the room is dingy or dim is worth the investment.

-Theater style is his first choice.
+*Room Set-Up: Theater style is his first choice.
 Classroom is second.
 Rounds are his last choice.
 Please set the room up with as many people close to the stage as possible.
-Hotels tend to spread the group out to fill the room; fight them.
-Have as many people close as you can.
+Hotels tend to spread the group out to fill the room—be proactive and ask them to have as many people as close as to the stage as possible.

 •Please arrange to have the platform on the “long” wall of a rectangle-shaped room.
 This maximizes the good seats, and minimizes the bad seats.
 Avoid setting up the room “like a bowling alley” with people looking the long-way at the stage.
 Magic is visual.
 We need to eliminate as many of the “bad” seats as possible.

 •Brad cannot work at a Head Table.
 Please arrange a separate platform.
-(Usually you can set up the separate platform on the opposite side of the room as the Head Table.)
+Typically, you can set up the separate platform on the opposite side of the room as the Head Table.

-Brad needs to perform on a raised platform.
-Again, he’s a visual presenter, and you want your people to see him clearly.
+*Platform: Brad needs to perform on a raised platform.
+He’s a visual presenter, and you want your people to see him clearly.

 *Video Magnification: For especially large groups (over 450-500 people) arrange for video magnification.
 Call us if you have any questions.

-A note about sound checks.
-Brad loves them!
-Let us know when, and Brad will “Check” the sound, allow your people to set the correct levels, etc. Please have the head AV pro on hand for 60 min during the check.
+Brad loves sound checks!
+Let us know when, and Brad will “check” the sound, allow your people to set the correct levels, etc. Please have the head AV pro on hand for 60 minutes during the check.

-Please have the A.V. equipment installed and tested.
+Arrange for the AV equipment to be installed and tested.
 Brad is not a tester…your people should do that before Brad arrives.
 Brad is a “plugger inner.”
-This means that he’ll plug his equipment into your gear… which should already be tested and ready.
+This means that he’ll come ready to plug his equipment into your gear…which should already be tested..

 How to Void the Warranty: